michaelbragagnolo/EmbeddedProject/README.md

 Repository that is intended to keep track of the work for the project of the course Embedded Systems and that contains all the reference material and the scripts developed to this end.

 ### PROJECT in two lines
-The presented work aims at providing interesting improvements to replay and memory-based approaches that store past data to alleviate catastrophic forgetting, by performing extensive experimental evaluation on the novel framework of **Generative Replay**.
+The presented work aims at providing interesting improvements to replay and memory-based approaches that store past data to alleviate catastrophic forgetting in the field of **Continual Learning**, by performing extensive experimental evaluation on the novel framework of **Generative Replay**.

 I propose an alternative approach to sequentially train NNs without referring to past data.
 In this generative replay framework in fact, the model retains previously acquired knowledge by training a deep generative model (VAE) to mimic past data to be paired with corresponding response from the past task solver to represent old tasks.